 Cloud Library: Cloud-sourcing Shared Research Collections

-This work has modeled requirements for increased institutional reliance on shared print and digital repositories, based on a case study of a single consumer institution and two representative print and digital suppliers.
+This work modeled requirements for increased institutional reliance on shared print and digital repositories, based on a case study of a single consumer institution and two representative print and digital suppliers.
 It offers recommendations for broader adoption of interdependent collection management regimes in the cloud.

 Based on a case study of a model consumer institution and two representative print and digital suppliers, this activity modeled requirements for increased institutional reliance on shared print and digital repositories, and created recommendations for the implementation of broader adoption of interdependent collection management regimes.
 Generic policy, service and infrastructure requirements were modeled based on expectations articulated by NYU, ReCAP and the HathiTrust, and analyzed and refined in consultation with OCLC Research.